 The first and most important thing in caring for the engine is to see that it is properly oiled.
 The kind of oil and method of oiling have been spoken of under the heads "Oiling" and "Cylinder Lubrication," but we wish to emphasize its great importance here.
-Should, at any time, any of the bearings show the slightest discoloration from rust, you may rest assured they have been insufficiently oiled.
+Should, at any time, any of the bearings show the plightest discoloration from rust, you may rest assured they have been insufficiently oiled.

-Graphite may be added to the cylinder oil used on the bearings with good results.
+Graphite may be added to the cylinder oil used on the bearings sary to cut off much earlier than one-half stroke. with good results.
 It prevents rust and lessens friction.

-Successful cylinder lubrication depends upon keeping the mechanical parts of the oiling device in perfect order and the tank well supplied with first-class cylinder oil.
+chanical parts of the oiling device in perfect order and the tank plished as follows: well supplied with first-class cylinder oil.

-Adjustment of bearings comes next in importance, adjustments of any description rarely have to be made.
+adjustments of any description rarely have to be made.
 The packing glands of the piston rods and valve stems require most attention.
-New packing is rarely needed, but merely tightening the packing nuts.
+New packing is rarely needed, but merely tightening operated by a pedal, which we will call the clutch pedal, just the packing nuts.

-The bearings, namely, the crossheads, the wristpins, the crankpins, the main journals and the eccentrics, seldom need adjustment, but, when necessary, can be adjusted as follows:
+pins, the main journals and the eccentrics, seldom need adjustment, reverse lever back and the valves will be in full forward gear. but, when necessary, can be adjusted as follows:

-The slides to the crossheads, when it is found that the balls are loose, can be brought nearer together by screwing down the nut on the bolt that holds the frame rods together.
-There should always be sufficient pressure on the balls to keep them from rolling back and forth except when the crosshead moves.
+loose, can be brought nearer together by screwing down the nut on the bolt that holds the frame rods together.
+There should always and the cylinders take steam only about one quarter stroke, be sufficient pressure on the balls to keep them from rolling back and forth, except when the crosshead moves.

 The wristpin bearings are conical bearings and are adjusted with a screw which is held from turning by a checknut.
-In adjusting these, loosen the checknut, turn up the screw till it stops, then back it out one-eighth of a turn and then set up the checknut again.
+In adjusting done without "back lash" to the gears; otherwise, not. these, loosen the checknut, turn up the screw till it stops, then back it out one-eighth of a turn and then set up the checknut again.

 The crankpin bearings can be adjusted by removing the bolt, taking out the plug and reducing it in thickness by filing.
-When the plug is put back and the bolt screwed in, the bearing should have no perceptible play.
+When the plug is put back and the bolt screwed in, the bearing should on both pedals. have no perceptible play.

-The main journals and eccentrics can be adjusted only when the engine is out of the car.
+engine is out of the car.
 With the engine out, one-half of the cup on the bearing to be adjusted can be removed and carefully ground at the ends so that when put back in place there will no longer be any lost motion.